Implementing a Custom Low Stock Activity

 Annotate the Class for OSGi Registration

-It is important to provide a distinct key for the low stock activity so that Liferay Commerce can distinguish the new activity from others in the low stock activity registry.
+It’s important to provide a distinct key for the low stock activity so that Liferay can distinguish the new activity from others in the low stock activity registry.
 Reusing a key that is already in use will override the existing associated activity.

-value indicates how far into the list of low stock activities our activity will appear in the UI.
-For example, the “set as unpublished” activity has a value of 10.
-Giving our low stock activity a value of 9 ensures that it will appear immediately before the “set as unpublished” activity.
+value indicates how far into the list of low stock activities this activity appears in the UI.
+For example, the Set as Unpublished activity has a value of 10.
+Giving this low stock activity a value of 9 ensures that it appears immediately before the Set as Unpublished" activity.

 Review the CommerceLowStockActivity